 We use a network of trusted safety tools

-Match Group brands use a network of industry-leading automated and manual moderation and review tools, technology, process, and policies.
-We spend millions of dollars annually to prevent, detect, and remove people who engage in inappropriate behavior on our platforms.
+Match Group brands use a network of industry-leading automated and manual moderation and review tools, technologies, processes and policies – and spend millions of dollars annually – to prevent, detect and remove people who engage in inappropriate behavior on our apps.
 Examples of tools our brands use include:

 - Automatic scans of profiles upon creation for red-flag language and images;